Dextrose Injection: Package Insert / Prescribing Info

 - Hyponatremia [see Warnings and Precautions (5.5)]

-The following adverse reactions associated with the use of Dextrose Injection (5%) were identified in clinical trials or postmarketing reports.
-Because some of these reactions were reported voluntarily from a population of uncertain size, it is not possible to reliably estimate their frequency or establish a causal relationship to drug exposure.
+The following adverse reactions associated with the use of Dextrose Injection were identified in clinical trials or postmarketing reports.
+Because some of these reactions were reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

-Administration site conditions: blister, erythema, extravasation, pain, phlebitis, vein damage, thrombosis
+Administration site conditions: blister, extravasation, phlebitis, erythema, pain, vein damage, thrombosis

 Cardiovascular disorders: cyanosis, volume overload